 Error Handling in Data SDK (Beta)

-GraphQL can return both data and errors in the same response for partial success.
-Follow these error-handling strategies:
+GraphQL can return both data and errors in the same response for queries or mutation operations that result in partial success.
+For example, the record operation succeeds, but some return fields aren’t accessible due to the user’s permission.

 This strategy ensures a complete failure if any GraphQL errors are present in the response, regardless of whether partial data was also returned.
-It is the most conservative approach, guaranteeing that the application only processes data when the request was entirely successful.
-Use this strategy with queries where incomplete data would be misleading.
+As the most conservative approach, it guarantees that the app processes data only when the request was entirely successful.
+Use this strategy with queries where incomplete data is misleading.

-This strategy is suitable for cases where partial data is still usable by the application, even if errors were encountered during the GraphQL request.
-The errors are logged for review, but the application continues to process the available data.
+This strategy is suitable for cases where partial data is still usable by the app, even if the GraphQL request returns errors.
+The errors are logged for review, but the app continues to process the available data.
 Use this strategy when partial data is still useful and the UI can degrade gracefully, such as with an error on an optional field.

 This is the least restrictive strategy.
-It permits the application to use any data that was successfully retrieved, even if partial errors occurred during the GraphQL request.
-The application only throws an error and fails if the response contains errors and no usable data was returned.
-For example, you can use this strategy in mutations where the operations succeed but some return fields aren't accessible.
+It permits the app to use any data that was successfully retrieved, even if partial errors occurred during the GraphQL request.
+The app throws an error only and fails if the response contains errors and no usable data was returned.
+For example, you can use this strategy in mutations where the operations succeed but some return fields aren’t accessible.

 When handling fetch() errors for the Data SDK, consider transport and runtime errors where no responses are returned.
 For example, transport errors can include network failures, aborted requests, or runtime exceptions.